steverozen/single-cell-2026/install-R-etc.md

 Select Download R for macOS or Windows (or Linux) depending on your computer's operating system.

-#### 2 If not already installed, install Rstudio from https://posit.co/download/rstudio-desktop/
+#### 2 If not already installed, install RStudio from https://posit.co/download/rstudio-desktop/

 Select choice "2: Install RStudio", assuming you already have R installed.